shaddaidan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4 Create a script that counts the number of directories in the PATH.

 5 Create a script that lists environment variables.

+6 Create a script that creates a new local variable.

+Name: BEST

+Value: School